krabberod/BIO9905MERG1_V21/Dada2_Pipeline/Readme.md

 This folder contains the necessary files and data to run the DADA2 pipeline in R. For this course we will mainly use Rstudio when running , which you already should have installed R. ALso make sure that you have installed the necessary packages.

-- Make a working directory for the DADA2 pipeline
+- Make a working directory for the DADA2 pipeline on your computer
-- Download the Rscript called [DADA2_pipeline.R](DADA2_pipeline.R)
+- Download the Rscript called [DADA2_pipeline.R](https://raw.githubusercontent.com/krabberod/BIO9905MERG1_V21/main/Dada2_Pipeline/DADA2_pipeline.R)
+  -
 - Make as subdirectory called *fastq* in the working directroy
-- Download the fastq files to the subdirectory
+- Download the fastq files to the subdirectory (link is in the script)
+- Optional: Make an R-project in your working directory
 - Open the script in Rstudio

 **The fastq files have already been processed:**